dataunlocker/save-analytics-from-content-blockers/readme.md

 # Google Tag Manager (Google Analytics) Proxy

-Back end for proxying Google Analytics / Google Tag Manager stuff, which primarily enables ad-blocking avoidance.
+Back end for proxying Google Analytics / Google Tag Manager stuff, which primarily allows ad-blockers to not block your client-side analytics.

-> Save your analytics from content blockers!
->
-> This is the repository with the application code for [my Medium article "Save Your Analytics from Content Blockers"](https://medium.com/@zitro/save-your-analytics-from-content-blockers-7ee08c6ec7ee), which allows you to launch a proxy of Google Tag Manager / Google Analytics stuff avoiding ad-blocking.

-+ Available soon as a service at [**dataunlocker.com**](https://dataunlocker.com/) (subscribe to be notified).
-+ The back end is now open sourced for manual integration with its [setup](#setup)/usage instructions described below.

 ```
 docker pull zitros/analytics-saviour
 ```

+**Note**: this repository contains an open-source alternative (former PoC) of [**dataunlocker.com**](https://dataunlocker.com/).
+[DataUnlocker](https://dataunlocker.com/) is a SaaS, "smart" proxy solution for fixing "any failing or blocked requests", including requests to Google Analytics, Google Tag Manager and other analytics tools, also without code changes in your web application.
+[DataUnlocker](https://dataunlocker.com/) uses a completely different (and a better) approach to what this repository offers.
+[DataUnlocker](https://dataunlocker.com/) is currently in closed beta, and you can request early access on its [landing page](https://dataunlocker.com/#subscribe).

+Originally introduced as an example in my Medium article ["Save Your Analytics from Content Blockers"](https://medium.com/@zitro/save-your-analytics-from-content-blockers-7ee08c6ec7ee), this open-sourced application is now a complete stand-alone solution for Google Tag Manager and Google Analytics.

-## How Does It Work
+## How It Works

 Google Tag Manager (or plain Google Analytics) is a set of scripts used on the **front end** to track user actions (button clicks, page hits, device analytics, etc).
 Google's out-of-the-box solution works well, however, almost all ad-blocking software block Google tag manager / Google analytics by default.
 Hence, companies that are just on their start may loose a big portion of valuable information about their customers - how to they use the product?
 What do they like/dislike?
 Where do they stuck?
 And so on - an individual precision in analytics is crucial to understand the behavior of users.